Skip to content Skip to navigation

 About the Projects for Peace Fellowship

 Every year, 125 or more student leaders are each awarded $10,000 grants to implement a Project for Peace, typically between May and August.
+The program encourages young adults to develop innovative, community-centered, and scalable responses to the world’s most pressing issues.
+Along the way, these student leaders increase their knowledge, improve their skills, and begin to see themselves as agents of change.

 A hallmark of the Projects for Peace program is its flexibility: proposals may be submitted by any U.S. or international student enrolled at any one of the 90+ partner institutions; students may be from any class year (the fellowship is open to first-year, sophomore, junior, and senior students) or any major; they may implement the project alone or with others; the project may take place anywhere in the world, including in the U.S.

-Application Guidelines
+Application Components

 Projects for Peace applications will require a specifically formatted proposal narrative and budget; see below for details: